 The Department of the Interior (DOI) will receive $30.6 billion over five years in direct funding through the Bipartisan Infrastructure Law.

 Service Bipartisan Infrastructure Law Focus Areas

-From the sage-brush steppe to the Delaware River, the Service has five areas of focus across the country for significant projects funded under the Bipartisan Infrastructure Law.
+From the sage-brush steppe to the Delaware River, the Service has multiple areas of focus across the country for significant projects funded under the Bipartisan Infrastructure Law.

 Learn more about sagebrush ecosystem of the American West and the nationally significant biological, cultural and economic resources it supports.
 Working across 13 western states and multiple jurisdictions, the partnership will use leading-edge science and a Strategic Habitat Conservation approach to identify the most pressing threats to a sustainable sagebrush ecosystem, such as invasive species invasive species An invasive species is any plant or animal that has spread or been introduced into a new area where they are, or could, cause harm to the environment, economy, or human, animal, or plant health.
 Their unwelcome presence can destroy ecosystems and cost millions of dollars.

 National Fish Passage Program: The program works to restore degraded and fragmented aquatic habitats decreases public safety hazards and improves infrastructure resilience by reducing flood risks, removing obsolete dams, and improving water delivery for local agriculture irrigation districts.
 In turn, this work creates construction, engineering and other jobs, stimulating the local economy.